adku44/jmeter-kubernetes/doc/aws-access-setup.md

 Ensure SSO access to AWS.

 Setup default AWS profile.
 In wsl terminal set your user profile name by exporting `AWS_PROFILE` environmental variable.
 By default profile name consist of two elements: `accountID` and `RoleName` e.g "[721937219861_AdministratorAccess]" and can be found on SSO login page.
-The commnad should look like
+The command should look like
 `export AWS_PROFILE=721937219861_AdministratorAccess`

+Set up valid token for connection to AWS and login:
 - Open AWS SSO page to login
 - Find credentials
   - `AWS account -> AWS account 'number' -> 'Command line or programmatic access'`

 - Use 'Option 1' `Set AWS environment variables` from tab 'macOS and Linux'
 - Copy credentials to WSL terminal.
-- Configure aws (only do this point once when first time login).
+- Configure connection to aws (only do this point once when first time login).
 Type `aws configure sso`
   - Enter the following details accordingly:
 ```
       sso_start_url = [ your sso login page]